Middleware

 $route = $request->route;

-// If the request does not match any route (except the default route), $request->route will be null
+// If the request does not match any route (except default route), $request->route will be null

-// Assuming the browser accesses the URL /user/111, the following information will be printed
+// Suppose the browser accesses address /user/111, it will print the following information

 if ($route) {